 We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellEx® protein expression system.
 Using our ProCellEx system, we are developing a pipeline of proprietary and biosimilar or "generic" versions of recombinant therapeutic proteins based on our plant cell-based expression technology that target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
 Our initial commercial focus has been on complex therapeutic proteins, including proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease.
 We believe our ProCellEx protein expression system will enable us to develop proprietary recombinant proteins that are therapeutically equivalent or superior to existing recombinant proteins currently marketed for the same indications.
-Because we are primarily targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development process is associated with relatively less risk compared to other biopharmaceutical development processes for completely novel therapeutic proteins.
+Because we are primarily targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development processes is associated with relatively less risk compared to other biopharmaceutical development processes for completely novel therapeutic proteins.

 Our lead product development candidate is taliglucerase alfa for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
 The FDA has granted taliglucerase alfa a Prescription Drug User Fee Act (PDUFA) date of May 1, 2012.
 We first filed an NDA for taliglucerase alfa with the FDA on December 9, 2009, and on February 25, 2011, the FDA issued a CRL indicating that the FDA's review was complete but questions remain that preclude the approval of the NDA in its then current form.
 The main questions raised by the FDA regarding the NDA related to the clinical and CMC sections.
 In the clinical section of the CRL, the FDA requested additional data from our ongoing switchover trial and our long-term extension trial.
 At the time the NDA was submitted, full data from these trials was not available.
-In the CMC section of the CRL, the FDA requested information regarding testing specifications and assay validation.
-The FDA did not request additional clinical studies in the CRL.
-We met with the FDA in May 2011 to clarify the FDA's requests, and in July 2011 we submitted our reply to the CRL.
+In the CMC section of the CRL, the FDA in May 2011 to clarify the FDA's requests, and in July 2011 we submitted our reply to the CRL.
 In August 2011, the FDA notified us that it had accepted for review the resubmission of the taliglucerase alfa NDA, had deemed the resubmission a class 2, or 6-month, response and established February 1, 2012 as the new PDUFA date.
-In December 2011, the FDA notified us that it had decided to extend the PDUFA date to May 1, 2012.
-In its notification, the FDA stated that its decision related to certain clinical information regarding taliglucerase alfa we had submitted in November 2011 in response to an FDA request.
-The requested information related mainly to the presentation of select data provided in the NDA.
-As this information was requested and provided within 90 days of the February 1, 2012 PDUFA goal date, the FDA had the option to extend the PDUFA goal date to provide adequate time for the FDA to complete its review.
-A three-month extension cycle is the standard period granted.
-No additio
+In December 2011, the FDA notified us that it had decided to actend the PDUFA date to May 1, 2012.
+In its notification, the FDA stated that its decision related to certain clinical information regarding taliglucerase alfa we had submitted in November 2011 in response to an FDA requested that its review.
+A three-month extension vcele is the standard period granted.
+No additional data was requested by the FDA in the notification, nor were we notified of any specific deficiency in the taliglucerase alfa NDA.